sedostheatre/sedos.co.uk/input/news/2024-05-05-pitch-at-2025-minack-show.md

 **Sedos have been given the opportunity to take a show to the Minack in 2025.
 We are running a mini pitch process to gather possible titles we can take for a week by the sea in Cornwall.**

 The Minack is a spectacular open-air theatre in Porthcurno, Cornwall, where Sedos was lucky enough to be invited to perform in 2019, presenting *[A Swell Party](https://www.sedos.co.uk/shows/2019-a-swell-party)*.
 Groups have performed shows such as *Kipps*, *Sister Act*, *Sunset Boulevard*, and *Jesus Christ, Superstar* at the Minack, among others.
-A full list of past shows that audiences come from far and wide to attend can be found on the [Minack's website](https://www.minack.com/our-past-shows).
+A full list of past shows that audiences come from far and wide to attend can be found on the [Minack’s website](https://www.minack.com/our-past-shows).

 We are looking for submissions of a musical suitable to be performed in this stunning location.
 The Minack is completely exposed to the elements (short of a marquee that a band can be placed in) – it is not uncommon for wind, rain, and sun to all be seen over the course of a week – and it is very rare that a show will be called off because of the weather.
 This should be taken into consideration with shows that you pitch and their suitability.